ElektraInitiative/libelektra/doc/help/kdb-getmeta.md

 `kdb getmeta <key-name> <meta-name>`

-Where `key-name` is the full path to the key and `meta-name` is the name of the meta key the user would like to access.
+Where `key-name` is the full path to the key and `meta-name` is the name of the metakey the user would like to access.

 ## DESCRIPTION

-This command is used to print the value of a meta key.
+This command is used to print the value of a metakey.
-A meta key is information stored in a key which describes that key.
+A metakey is information stored in a key which describes that key.

 The handling of cascading `key-name` does not differ to `kdb get`.
 Make sure to use the namespace `spec`, if you want meta-data from there.